cubbles/cubx-authentication-client/README.md

 On **Windows**, installing the _pre-commit_ -hook fails with a message like ```pre-commit: EPERM: operation not permitted, symlink ...```
 To create the symlink, please open a cmd 'as administrator' and run ```npm install```.
 Check the ```.git/hooks``` folder for the new created symlink.

+## Notes
+Project has been generated using https://github.com/maurizzzio/generator-node-npm

 ## License